-Laredo is a relatively large city located in the state of Texas.
-With a population of 255,473 people and 58 constituent neighborhoods, Laredo is the tenth largest community in Texas.
+Laredo is a large city located in the state of Texas.
+With a population of 256,153 people and 65 constituent neighborhoods, Laredo is the 12th largest community in Texas.

-The per capita income in Laredo in 2010 was $15,127, which is low income relative to Texas and the nation.
-This equates to an annual income of $60,508 for a family of four.
+The per capita income in Laredo in 2018 was $21,193, which is lower middle income relative to Texas, and low income relative to the rest of the US.
+This equates to an annual income of $84,772 for a family of four.
 However, Laredo contains both very wealthy and poor people as well.

-Laredo also has one of the higher rates of people living in poverty in the nation, with 31.16% of its population below the federal poverty line.
+Laredo is an extremely ethnically-diverse city.
 The people who call Laredo home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Laredo, accounting for 95.31% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Laredo, accounting for 95.52% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Laredo residents report their race to be White, followed by Asian.
-Important ancestries of people in Laredo include Irish, English, French , and Italian.
+Important ancestries of people in Laredo include German, Irish, English, Italian, and Scots-Irish.

 The most common language spoken in Laredo is Spanish.
-Other important languages spoken here include English and Tagalog.
+Other important languages spoken here include English and Vietnamese.